-1. Oakland Streetscape Project
+1) Oakland Streetscape Project

-PURPOSE/JUSTIFICATION: The Town of Oakland experiences excessive truck traffic on Oak Street and Third Street on a daily basis.
+PROJECT DESCRIPTION/PURPOSE AND NEED: The County supports the Town of Oakland request for a streetscape project.
+The project calls for traffic calming features, upgrading of existing sidewalks, installation of sidewalks and lighting along Oak Street and Third Street between the intersection of Third Street and Starlite Plaza and close to the intersection of Oak Street and MD 135.
+The Town of Oakland experiences excessive truck traffic on Oak Street and Third Street on a daily basis.
 The Town does not have sidewalks along the length of the route that sees the most traffic; however, in spite of this pedestrian traffic continues to increase.
 This creates serious safety concerns for the town.